doujiang24/lua-resty-kafka/README.md

 * `max_size`

     Specifies the maximal buffer size to buffer.
 Default 10485760, 1MB.
-    Be carefull, should be smaller than the `socket.request.max.bytes` config in kafka server.
+    Be carefull, *SHOULD* be smaller than the `socket.request.max.bytes` config in kafka server.

 * `max_reuse`